cypherpunk-academy/2064/en/070_2023_The Manifesto_2.md

 Shit!
 Shit!
 Shit!
 That would be better than a mate on a Berlin roof at sunset."
 He took the pen and wrote:

-"Love of technology"
+"Love of technology."

 He looked at the list and nodded.
 "Now it's beautiful.
-Exactly, we must develop a broad love of technology..."
+That's correct, we must develop a deep love of technology..."

 He formed his fingers again in the most absurd way and moved them over the full-written sheet: "Abrakadubrabra," he said loudly, "fly to Marlene, fly to Oskar, fly to Julian and Tobi.